Dems stress national security as computer chips bill stalls

 Those consequences mean not only lost job opportunities for the U.S., but an overdependency on other nations for semiconductors that could become a critical vulnerability because they are so important for products ranging from cars and cellphones to modern weapons systems.

-Raimondo was to be part of a closed-door briefing with senators Wednesday to discuss the national security implications of the semiconductor legislation.
-Set to join her were Deputy Defense Secretary Kathleen Hicks and Director of National Intelligence Avril Haines.
+Raimondo was part of a closed-door briefing with senators Wednesday to discuss the national security implications of the semiconductor legislation.
+Joining her were Deputy Defense Secretary Kathleen Hicks and Director of National Intelligence Avril Haines.
+The meeting lasted for nearly two hours.

+Raimondo told reporters afterward that, based on the questions senators asked, “the urgency was clear.”
+She also said “the time for talking is done, the time for action is here.”

 McConnell did not respond to questions from reporters after attending the briefing.
 Sen. Ron Wyden, D-Ore., said it underscored that Congress needs to act soon.